jagerber48/sciform/docs/source/examples.rst

 Note that many options are not available through the :ref:`fsml`, so these options must be selected by configuring the global default options during formatting.
-Here this is done using the :class:`GlobalDefaultsContext` context manager, but this could have been done using :func:`set_global_defaults` instead.
+Here this is done using the :class:`GlobalOptionsContext` context manager, but this could have been done using :func:`set_global_options` instead.

->>> from sciform import SciNum, GlobalDefaultsContext
+>>> from sciform import SciNum, GlobalOptionsContext
 >>> snum = SciNum(12345.54321)
 >>> print(f"{snum:!4e}")
 1.235e+04
 >>> print(f"{snum: .10r}")
  12.3455432100e+03
->>> with GlobalDefaultsContext(
+>>> with GlobalOptionsContext(
 ...     upper_separator=" ",
 ...     decimal_separator=",",
 ...     lower_separator="_",